We have a lot of clients looking at fixed rates right now given the low rates in the market.

 Split loans (having some of your loan fixed, some variable) https://www.uploans.com.au/blog/2018/01/20/why-would-you-want-to-consider-a-split-loan-some-variable-and-some-fixed/

 Basic vs Fancier home loans (note the best fixed rates especially with the major banks will typically have a $395 annual fee making them a fancier home loan) https://www.uploans.com.au/blog/2019/05/28/basic-or-package-home-loan/

 – that fixed rates do not offer as much flexibility as variable loans

 – that most banks have restrictions on the amount extra you can pay into fixed loans (typically $10,000 a year)

 – that funds cannot typically be redrawn from fixed loans once put in there until after the fixed period

 – that most fixed loans come with a $395 annual fee and once on that annual fee if you were on a basic structure with no annual fee before hand switching back to that is usually not possible (note if you’re already paying a $395 annual fee, this won’t change)

-– that if you do need to sell your property, close or restructure loans or refinance during the fixed period there can be break fees and it is impossible to ascertain these as they’re calculated daily (note break fees typically apply if the market fixed rates are low than the current rate you’re fixed on)
+– that if you do need to sell your property, close or restructure loans or refinance during the fixed period there can be break costs and it is impossible to ascertain these as they’re calculated daily (note break costs typically apply if the market fixed rates are lower than the current rate you’re fixed on)